 Midlands Air Festival, Ragley Hall Estate

-This is a new aviation event for the Midlands, featuring virtually every type of aviation.
+This new aviation event for the Midlands, featuring virtually every type of aviation, was a massive success.

-Nightfire will be on the Friday evening, 18th May, when there will be a night time aerobatic air display with lights and pyrotechnics, followed by a hot air balloon glow: balloons inflated and burning to a choreographed music track and a fireworks finale.
+Nightfire on the Friday evening featured a night time aerobatic air display with lights and pyrotechnics, followed by a hot air balloon glow: balloons inflated and burning to a choreographed music track and a fireworks finale.

-On Saturday and Sunday there will be air displays featuring a promised 30 aircraft including classic WW1 & 2 fighters, high energy aerobatics, classic jets, flying circus, parachutes, helicopters, a gyrocopter and a full hot air balloon festival with up to 75 balloons, including special shapes.
+Most of the air displays were on Saturday and Sunday.
+They included classic WW1 & WW2 fighters, high energy aerobatics, classic jets, flying circus, helicopters, a gyrocopter and a full hot air balloon festival with around 75 balloons, mainly special shapes.

-On the ground there will be trade stalls, catering, exhibitors, arena events and activities, including Battlefield South’s Commando laser shooting experience, which will be free of charge on a first come first served basis.
-Ragley Hall itself will be open and can be visited for an additional donation and the Royal Wedding will be on a big screen.
+On the ground there were trade stalls, catering, exhibitors, arena events and activities, including Battlefield South’s Commando laser shooting experience: free of charge on a first come first served basis.
+Ragley Hall itself was open and could be visited for an additional donation.

 About Ragley Hall